mtulio/mtulio.labs/docs/playbooks/openshift/ocp-aws-cco-run-instance.md

 An error occurred (UnauthorizedOperation) when calling the RunInstances operation: You are not authorized to perform this operation.
 Encoded authorization failure message: <redacted:$ERROR_MESSAGE>
 ```
-- Decode the error message - attention on the field `explicitDeny=false`:
+- Decode the error message - attention to the field `explicitDeny=true`:
 ```json
 $ echo $(aws sts decode-authorization-message \
 >     --encoded-message $ERROR_MESSAGE \